 FEMA (Federal Emergency Management Agency) has adopted USNG as the coordinate system it will use for ground operations.
 To read more about USNG see this PDF file:

-6. Menu ==> Open Google maps
+9. Menu ==> Open Google maps

 A plain Google map will open with the same center and zoom level that GISsurfer is presently using.
 You can then use 'streetview' or any other Google map feature.

-Tip: When you look at a GISsurfer map, remember to check the upper left corner for a "Map tips" link.
+When you look at a GISsurfer map, remember to check the upper left corner for a "Map tips" link.

-Anyone can download any of these text files and look at how the GIS data is identified.
-Some of the overlay specifications in those text files are noticeably longer than others.
+If the data parameter in a GISsurfer map link points to a txt file, then you can download that txt file and look at its contents.
+Sometimes you will see an overlay specification that is noticeably longer than others.
 That longer syntax is telling the GIS server to restyle the data (i.e. change color, line width, etc) before sending the data to your screen.
-This is only possible if the server supports dynamic layers.
-Using GISsurfer to display dynamic layers will be documented in a PDF file sometime in the summer of 2020.
+This is only possible if the ArcGIS server supports "Dynamic Layers".

-Tips for adding a title to a mapYou can help people understand your map by including a title.
-You can do this either by using the inline parameter or txtfile parameter.
+You can help people understand your map by including a title.
+You can do this either by using the data parameter.
 Below is a map with a simple title.
 Notice that there are underlines instead of spaces.
 Also, the <em> tag will make the title bold.

 The next link is the same map but with a title that is three lines.
 The tag <br/> is a line break.
 The third line is a link to a web page I made with a few general tips for using GISsurfer.
 Anyone may use that link in their map titles.
 The tips page will open in a new browser tab.
 This is necessary otherwise your GISsurfer map would close.
 Notice where you see %20 in the map link.
 That is computer-speak for a space.
 Map links should not have any spaces.

-Another way to put a title on your map is to include the title information in a text file.
+Another way to put a title on your map is to include the title information in a text (.txt) file.
 To do this, include a title= line in your text file.
 You do not need to worry about spaces since your title is in a text file and not in the GISsurfer map link.
 Here is an example of a title for a text file.

-title=<em>Yosemite National Park<br/>California<br/><a href='https://mappingsupport.com/p2/gissurfer-general-map-tips.html' target='_blank'><span style='background-color:yellow;'>Map Tips</span></a></em>
+title=<em>Yosemite National Park<br/>California<br/><a href='https://mappingsupport.com/p2/gissurfer-general-map-tips.html'><span style='background-color:yellow;'>Map Tips</span></a></em>